shubhambhatia2103/AWS-S3-Static-Website/README.md

    * Set index.html as the Index document.
    * Optionally, set a custom error document like error.html.

-### Step 3: Configure the Bucket for Static Website Hosting
-1. Go to the bucket properties.
-2. Enable static website hosting.
-3. Set `index.html` as the index document.
-4. Optionally, set a custom error document like `error.html`.

 ### Step 4: Make the Website Public
 1. Edit the bucket policy to allow public read access: